 Have you ever wondered how long you should keep tax return documents, just in case the IRS decides to audit it?
 Even if you do your best with your taxes, taxes are horribly complex.
-It is good to know laws that set time limits on IRS audits.
+Here are a few tips form IRS Audit Group, Newport Beach about laws that set time limits on IRS audits.

 Under the Internal Revenue Code, Section 6501 provides the statute of limitations on IRS audit.
 It varies depending upon the circumstances of the tax return.
 Generally, IRS will not go back more than 3 years unless there is something very wrong with the tax return that was filed.

 The statute of limitations starts on the original due date of the tax return.
 If the tax return was filed prior to the due date it doesn’t matter, the statute of limitations starts on April 15th of the year that the tax return was due.
-It’s important to note that filing a tax return on extension has the downside of also extending the time your return is subject to an audit.
+The professional at IRS Audit Group, Newport Beach advises that filing a tax return on extension has the downside of extending the time your return is subject to an audit.
 So, if you filed your 2013 tax return on April 15, 2014then the IRS would have time until April 15, 2017, to audit it.
-However, if you had requested an automatic extension and filed tax return on Oct 15, 2014 then the IRS still has time until Oct.
+However, if you had requested an automatic extension and filed tax return on Oct.
+15, 2014 then the IRS still has time until Oct.
 15, 2017, to audit your return and assess any additional tax and penalties due.

-Below are the three different time frames and descriptions of when each applies for the IRS to audit your tax return.
+Below are the three different time frames and descriptions of when each applies for the IRS to audit your tax return according to the analysis done by the professionals at IRS Audit Group, Newport Beach.

 3 Year Period: This is the standard amount of time that the IRS has to legally audit most tax returns.
 This is the time period that applies if you do not fall into any of the two categories listed below.